AlekseyStroitelev/Homework/Ansible/ansible-02-playbook/README.md

 ## After installation

-Wi have two configured nodes:
+We have two configured nodes:

 - vector-01 with default `vector.yml`
 - clichouse-01 with created `database logs`